Phase transitions for polyadic epidemic and voter models with multiscale groups: Results

+In the following, we imagine a society where, in addition to pairwise connections between individuals that facilitate the spreading of an epidemic, some societal features or effects promote recovery beyond the independent, purely physiological recovery.
+In particular, we think of these effects as emanating from a rather large group of healthy (susceptible) individuals and received by a comparatively small number of infected individuals, such as when running hospitals, developing medicine, organizing care, etc.

-For the purpose of studying the interplay between infections through pairwise interactions and the presence of large social components that promote recovery, we fix a group size $1 \ll g \ll N$ and assume that all $\lambda_\alpha$ and $r_\alpha$ vanish except $\lambda_{(1,1)}$ and $r_{0}$ and $r_{(g_\S, g_\I)}$ ($g = g_\S + g_\I$).
-In particular, we are interested in the case where the group is composed predominantly of susceptible and only a few infected so that we assume that $g_{\S} \gg g_{\I} > 0$.
-For example, we can think of a large group promoting recovery as society effects such as running hospitals, developing medicine, organizing care, etc. With $\lambda := \lambda_{(1,1)}$ and $r := r_{(g_\S, g_\I)}$ and measuring time in units such that $r_0=1$, the above evolution equation reduces to
+For simplicity and the purpose of studying the interplay between infections through pairwise interactions and the presence of such large social components of some uniform size that promote recovery, we fix a group size $1 \ll g \ll N$ as well as a partition $g = g_{\S} + g_{\I}$ with $1 \leq g_{\S}, g_{\I} \leq g$ and suppose that all $\lambda_{\alpha}$ and $r_{\alpha}$ vanish except $\lambda_{(1,1)}$ and $r_{0}$ and $r_{(g_{\S}, g_{\I})}$.
+Consequently, the processes we consider are in addition to infections from an infected to a susceptible individual with rate $\lambda_{(1,1)}$ and independent recoveries of individuals with rate $r_{0}$ as in the standard models, also (simultaneous) recoveries of $g_{\I}$ infected individuals when connected in a group, i.e., in this case the face of a simplex, with $g_{\S}$ susceptible individuals with a rate $r_{(g_{\S}, g_{\I})}$.
+In particular, since we are interested in the case where the group is composed predominantly of susceptible and only a few infected, we further assume that $g_{\S} \gg g_{\I} \geq 1$.